Skip to main content

 Reclaiming the "Game" Workshop's Concept

 The original name of the "Game" Workshop was “The Bible Skills and Games” Workshop.
-Somewhere along the line many of us shortened it to "The Game Workshop", and after reading hundreds of "Game" Workshop lessons which lack a Bible Skills focus, I am campaigning to restore the original name and concept to this workshop, and wrote this manual to demonstrate that point of view.
+Somewhere along the line many of us shortened it to "The Game Workshop," and after reading hundreds of "Game" Workshop lessons that lack a Bible Skills focus, I am campaigning to restore the original name to this workshop with the hope that it will restore one of its original reasons for being.

-This photo of kids and their teacher using a tilting "maze game" for studying about Paul is a good example of a gamey activity that leads the discussion and illustrates the lesson content.
+This photo of kids and their teacher from my church shows them using a tilting "maze game" for studying about Paul is a good example of a gamey activity that is both "on point" and promotes discussion and reflection while we're playing with it.

 In this particular gameboard, the subject was Paul's Conversion.
 The kids helped construct the gameboard to illustrate "what helps and what hinders a person from believing?"